 Special regulations apply to fish and game reserves and may differ from one reserve to the next.
 In some, special authorization may be required to enter and carry on any activity whatsoever, whereas in others the possession of firearms or hunting devices is prohibited.
-Before trapping in a fish and game reserve, be sure to contact one of the offices of the Department for information on applicable regulations (see page 46).
+Before trapping in a fish and game reserve, be sure to contact the Department's Customer Services at 1 877 346-6763.